fluxloader-team/fluxloader/MODDING.md

-# Sandustry Fluxloader Mod Usage Guide
+# Sandustry Fluxloader Modding

 This guide explains how to create, structure, and use mods with the **Fluxloader**, a modloader for Sandustry that supports patching and cross-context communication between Electron, Game, and Worker environments.

+Above anything in this guide *always consult the sourcecode* as the final truth.

 ## Mod Structure